pvnlubenia/CRANBERRY/README.txt

   CRANBERRY: Chemical ReAction Network numBERs summaRY

 ========================================================

+Matlab was used to develop the function used here.
 The function network_numbers returns the values of the following network numbers of a chemical reaction network:

      - Species (m)